UPPMAX/naiss_file_transfer_course/docs/evaluation.md

 ## Evaluation forms

-- Any feedback during the day: `TODO`
+- Any feedback during the day: [here](https://docs.google.com/forms/d/e/1FAIpQLScgTE9OoHVw-MmluWPz2ZlNKBKsKaAxw77ynGyozjxcvm1gpg/viewform?usp=header)

 ???- question "For teachers: what is in that form?"